ICBroqueza/WeatherApp/README.md

 * Current Weather: View the current temperature, weather condition, humidity, and air status.
 * Forecast: Get a 5-day weather forecast for the selected city.
 * Error Handling: Prompts an error message if location is invalid.
-* Theme: Changes theme wheter if it is day or not.
+* Theme: Changes color wheter if it is day or not.

 # Installation
 * Clone the repository: